 Chameleon Theatre Circle, Big Arts of Sanibel, Harriet Lake Festival of New Plays, Ft.
 Wayne Civic Theatre,

-TADA (Tucson Alliance of Dramatic Arts), and the Ashland New Play Festival.
+TADA (Tucson Alliance of Dramatic Arts), Dezart Performs, the Hormel Festival of New Plays at the Phoenix Theatre, and the Ashland New Play Festival.

 Kris’ comedy, Simon Says has been read by Mr. Neil Simon who granted permission for the use of his likeness in the